ashwinkumar12345/ethereum-intro/README.md

 <a name="distributedblockchain"></a>
 > ## Distributed Blockchain

-For a change to be propagated it needs to be accepted by the majority of the peers
+For a change to be propagated it needs to be accepted by the majority of the peers.

 - Peer A: Block 1 -> Block 2 ...
 - Peer B: Block 1 -> Block 2 ...